-These \textit{universal intermediaries} will be able to use any app to perform tasks on behalf of users, not only retrieve information and re-present it to users (as do existing platform technologies, such as Google Flights).
-And in doing so, they will be able to draw on their understanding of the user from across all of their different digital actions and interactions, in order to offer a more personalized and useful service.
-On these foundations, universal intermediaries will carry out increasingly complex personal and professional activities on behalf of users.
-For example, they could read product reviews, compare prices, and purchase products; plan and book travel arrangements; monitor and manage a user's finances; or source medical advice and procure healthcare services.
+These \textit{universal intermediaries}~\citep{lazar2024frontier} will be able to use any app to perform tasks on behalf of users, not only to retrieve information to inform user action.
+In doing so, they will draw on their model of the user derived from all of their different interactions, to offer a more personalized and useful service.
+We expect LMAs to ultimately undertake most tasks for which people currently use the internet---including the procurement of products, services, and content.

-\textbf{What are platform agents?} Platform agents are LMAs molded by the incentives and selection pressures of the platform economy to function as go-betweens controlled by incumbent or aspiring platform companies, and designed to act in the platform companies' interests.
+\textbf{What are platform agents?} Platform agents are LMAs molded by the incentives and selection pressures of the platform economy to function as constitutive go-betweens controlled by incumbent or aspiring platform companies, and designed to act in the platform companies' interests.